 Vertical Wire too Close to Tree Trunk - Vertical, or vertical wire of inverted L or T is too close to tree trunk.
-Keep separation from the tree trunk at 10 to 16 feet (3-5m).
+Keep separation from the tree trunk never less than 10 feet (3m), 15 to 20 feet (4.5-6m) if at all possible.
 It is better to not go quite as high with the vertical wire than heavily induce the tree trunk.
-Do not go through the tree with either vertical or horizontal wire.
+Do not go through or over the tree canopy with either vertical or horizontal wire.

 Trees, Large Structures Inside Bend of Inverted L - Other than right next to the wire, the highest RF field strengths of an inverted L occur inside the rectangle defined by vertical, horizontal and ground.
 A particular lossy item such as a tree inside the bend will result in far more loss in watts than the same tree in front of the bend or well out to the sides.
 We have measured instances of 2-3 dB RBN improvement cutting down trees inside the bend of an L.